October 13, 2013

 For more details: www.TorontoZoo.com

 Location: Toronto Zoo — 361A Old Finch Avenue

-10:00am- 4:00 pm.
-Crisp fall air, vibrant colours and fun for all ages; the Toronto Zoo is the place to be this October!
-We are celebrating the changing of the season with a new fall event with interactive and themed activities, educational programs, tours, keeper talks and enrichment programs with the animals.
-There is something for everyone in your family including Fall Foliage Tours, Photography-The Zoo and You-sessions, Preparing Your Garden For Winter and Tundra Trek Tours.
+Crisp fall air, vibrant colours and fun for all ages; the Toronto Zoo is the place to be this Thanksgiving Weekend!
+We are celebrating the changing of the season with interactive and themed activities, educational programs, tours, keeper talks and enrichment programs with the animals and Fall Foliage Tours.
+All FREE with Zoo admission!

 Tadashi Kawamata – Hokkaido, Japan